cameronmclean/hyperPatterns/hyperPatterns.md

 The list of bibTEX fields to match to vocabs was taken from wikipedia [here](http://en.wikipedia.org/wiki/BibTeX).

-NOTE: the need to aviod name collisions in @contexts - eg "name:" and "title" - may be for journal, person, pattern, force etc... perhaps pre-pend potential collisions with something like patternName: patternAuthor: forceName: etc...
+NOTE: the need to avoid name collisions in @contexts - eg "name:" and "title" - may be for journal, person, pattern, force etc... perhaps pre-pend potential collisions with something like patternName: patternAuthor: forceName: etc...

 Note: as far as possible we have tried to use SPAR ontologies (http://sempublishing.sourceforge.net/) but there are still gaps - we resort to using the older http://zeitkunst.org/bibtex/0.1/ bibREX in OWL vocab as it maintans the closes semantics.